ntrepid8/ex_crypto/README.md

-# elixir-crypto
+# ExCrypto

-Wrapper around the Erlang crypto module for elixir.
+A wrapper around the Erlang crypto module for elixir.